 Security, Vitality, Tenacity, Divinity and Wisdom; these are the five forces you will need to channel to overcome narcissistic abuse.
 Without vitality, you fall into hopelessness and despair.
 Unless you can hold tension, you will be unable to withstand intense moments of pressure and suffering.
 Without divinity, you will constantly question yourself and sabotage your recovery.
 Unless you can trust your instinct, you will never achieve clarity of thought, and will remain too confused to act with conviction.
 Finally, unless you can be confidently grounded within the Self, you will never feel secure enough to align the emotional forces and achieve a state of wholeness.

 Cultivating and aligning the five forces is the blueprint for overcoming narcissistic abuse.
-To read more about the hero’s journey as a structure for healing from narcissistic abuse, check out the following books:
+To read more about the hero’s journey as a structure for narcissistic abuse recovery, check out ‘Narcissism To Rebirth’: